rexshijaku/Lotor/README.md

   <li>emeraldhotel.info => emeraldhotel.info?lang=sq.</li>
 </ul>

-and similarly the file <b>likely_multilingual.htm</b> will contain startek.al, because it has more than one language in following format:
+and similarly the file <b>likely_multilingual.htm</b> will contain multilingual domains which primarily are written in Albanian, in this case it will contain startek.al in following format:

 <ul>
   <li>startek.al => startek.al/?lang=en</li>